suyoufu1/Learn_git/readme.txt

 Git is a version control system.
 Git is free software.
 Git learning
-Git is a distributed version control system.
+Git is a distributed version control system reating a new branch is quick.

-Git has a mutable index called stage. readme.txt is import. hello world!